The Dodgers and Yankees are ready for the starriest World Series in decades

 In an age of expanding playoffs, this is just the fifth World Series since the Wild Card Era started in 1995 involving the teams with the best records in each league.

-“I’m sure I’m going to feel how special it is,” Ohtani said through a translator.
+“I’m sure I’m going to feel how special it is,” Ohtani said through an interpreter.

 Players practiced in 85-degree weather as the sun highlighted Dodger Stadium’s sky blue, yellow, light orange and sea foam green seats.
 Freeman, slowed by a bad ankle, insisted he will be in the lineup for the opener.